-- 1 The Certificate of Incorporation of the Company dated 24 February 2023 and the Certificate of Incorporation on Change of Name dated 29 June 2023 issued by the Registrar (together, the Certificate of Incorporation).

-- The amended and restated memorandum and articles of association of the Company, as adopted by special resolution passed on 15 November 2023 (together, the M&A).

-- 3 A Certificate of Good Standing dated 3 May 2024 (the Good Standing Certificate) issued by the Registrar in respect of the Company.

-- 4 A certificate as to certain matters of fact signed by a director of the Company in the form annexed hereto (the Director's Certificate), having attached to it copies of resolutions of the board of directors of the Company dated 24 February 2023, 2 March 2023, 5 April 2023,15 November 2023, 21 December 2023, 27 December 2023, 16 February 2024 and 11 April 2024 (the Board Resolutions).

-- 5 The Registration Statement.

-- 6 Each Subscription Agreement entered into on 16 February 2024 (the February Subscription Agreements) by and among the Company, and each of the following subscribers (the February Subscribers):
+- The Certificate of Incorporation of the Company dated 24 February 2023 and the Certificate of Incorporation on Change of Name dated 29 June 2023 issued by the Registrar (together, the Certificate of Incorporation). - The amended and restated memorandum and articles of association of the Company, as adopted by special resolution passed on 15 November 2023 (together, the M&A). - 3 A Certificate of Good Standing dated 14 June 2024 (the Good Standing Certificate) issued by the Registrar in respect of the Company. - A certificate as to certain matters of fact signed by a director of the Company in the form annexed hereto (the Director's Certificate), having attached to it copies of resolutions of the board of directors of the Company dated 24 February 2023, 2 March 2023, 5 April 2023,15 November 2023, 21 December 2023, 27 December 2023, 16 February 2024, 11 April 2024 and 11 June 2024 (the Board Resolutions). - 5 The Registration Statement. - 6 The Share Purchase Agreement entered into on 12 June 2024 (the Purchase Agreement) by and among the Company and New Circle Principal Investments LLC. - 7 The Registration Rights Agreement entered into on 12 June 2024 (the Registration Rights Agreement) by and among the Company and New Circle Principal Investments LLC. - 8 The Register of Writs and Other Originating Process maintained by the office of the Clerk of Courts in the Cayman Islands as inspected by us on 18 June 2024 (the Register of Writs).

-- (a) MB Asset Management Ltd.;

-- (b) George and Mary Fitzpatrick;

-- (c) Kimberly Seeds; and

-- (d) PLS Holdings LLC.

-- Fach Convertible Promissory Note issued by the Company to each of the February Subscribers pursuant to their respective February Subscription Agreements (the February Notes).

-- 8 Each Subscription Agreement entered into on 16 April 2024 (the April Subscription Agreements by and among the Company, and each of the following subscribers (the April Subscribers):

-- (a) NexeterAlts, LLC;

-- (b) Adam Miller;

-- (c) Goldenberg Investment Partners, LLC;